-The options in the Properties Panel will change depending on what tool you are using.
-If you still have the PolyStar tool selected, the Properties panel will show PolyStar Tool at the top of the options.
+The options in the properties window will change depending on what tool you are using.
+If you still have the PolyStar tool selected, the Properties panel will show PolyStar Tool to the left of the options.

-8. Click the Options... button to open the PolyStar options.

-- 9. Change the type of shape from Polygon to Star. - 10.
+- 8. Click the Options... button to open the PolyStar options. - 9.
+Change the type of shape from Polygon to Star. - 10.
 Change the number of sides and star point size to an amount different from what was already selected and click OK.